 Pizza Express - Buxton - dine in or take away- offering all your traditional pizza toppings, alongside salads, pasta dishes and delicious desserts.

-Restaurant Lovage, Bakewell - A modern British restaurant with a casual country vibe, brought to you by Great British Menu finalist Lee Smith.
+Restaurant Lovage, Bakewell - A modern British restaurant with a casual country vibe, brought to you by Great British Menu regional finalist Lee Smith.

 PieDaniels, Bakewell - A fine French restaurant and cafe bar in the heart of Bakewell offering a selection of fine French & English cuisine.